pa2si/my-latin-event/README.md

 WHATS DONE IN VERSIONS

+v 0.1.15

+- GenreAndStylesInout is now called GenreAndStylesContainer
+- the GenreAndStylesInout is now using excluded useGenreStyle function to make the component cleaner

 v 0.1.14

 - selectModal is now a reusable component
 - TimePicker is using the selectModal
 - GenrePicker is now also using the selectModal instead of shadCn select ui

 v 0.1.13